 You need to decide if you have enough time to update your name with the SSA before filing your tax return.
-You can contact your local SSA office by visiting ssa.gov/locator (select ‘Locate on Office By Zip’) and enter in your zip code.
+You can contact your local SSA office by visiting ssa.gov/locator (select ‘Locate on Office By Zip’) and entering in your zip code.

 You can also learn more about updating your name with the Social Security Administration here.

-Once you receive confirmation of your name change from the SSA, use your new name on your tax return.
+Once you receive confirmation of your name change from the SSA, you’ll need to use your new name on your tax return.
 If you don’t have enough time to change your name with the SSA before filing your return, use your current legal name as shown on your Social Security card on your tax return.